2026 World Rowing Championships

-The 54th World Rowing Championships will be held from 24 to 30 August 2026 in Amsterdam, Netherlands, under the organization of World Rowing and the Royal Dutch Rowing Federation (KNRB).
+The 54th World Rowing Championships were held from 24 to 30 August 2026 in Amsterdam, Netherlands, under the organization of World Rowing and the Royal Dutch Rowing Federation (KNRB).

-The event will take place at the Bosbaan, the venue that had previously hosted the World Rowing Championships of 1977 and 2014.
-The Bosbaan is undergoing extensive renovations in order to be ready for the 2026 championship.
+The event took place at the Bosbaan, the venue that had previously hosted the World Rowing Championships of 1977 and 2014.
+The Bosbaan underwent extensive renovations in order to be ready for the 2026 championship.

-Unlike all previous World Rowing Championships, the event will have a dual leadership.
-Former Olympic champions Ilse Paulis and Nico Rienks will jointly take on the role of Regatta Director.
+Unlike all previous World Rowing Championships, the event had a dual leadership.
+Former Olympic champions Ilse Paulis and Nico Rienks jointly took on the role of Regatta Director.